official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 instinct was to hit Saddam Hussein at the same time – not only Usama Bin Laden.[^37]

-[^34] Public hearing, 21 January 2011, page 7.
+[^34]: Public hearing, 21 January 2011, page 7.
-[^35] Telegram 1056 Washington to FCO London, 15 September 2001, ‘US Terrorist Attacks: Wider Foreign [^36] Bush GW.
+[^35]: Telegram 1056 Washington to FCO London, 15 September 2001, ‘US Terrorist Attacks: Wider Foreign
+[^36]: Bush GW.
 Decision Points.
 Virgin Books, 2010.
-[^37] Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^37]: Final Report of the National Commission on Terrorist Attacks Upon the United States.

 324

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 68. Dr Rice told the Commission that the US Administration had been concerned that Iraq would take advantage of the 9/11 attacks.
 She recalled that, in the first Camp David